pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 >**Important** This component is in Alpha, which means that it is still in active
 >development by VMware and might be subject to change at any point.
 Users might
 >encounter unexpected behavior.
-As such, this is an currently an opt-in component
+This is an opt-in component
 >is not installed by default with any profile.

 ## <a id="overview"></a>Overview

 The App Scanning component within the Supply Chain Security Tools is responsibile for providing the framework to scan applications for their security posture.
-This is currently implemented by scanning container images for known Common Vulnerabilities and Exposures (CVEs).
+This is implemented by scanning container images for known Common Vulnerabilities and Exposures (CVEs).

-This component is currently in Alpha and is intended to supersede the [SCST-Scan component](overview.mds) once it reaches feature parity with the existing component.
-Gaps in feature parity are documented below.
+This component is in Alpha and supersedes the [SCST-Scan component](overview.mds) after it reaches feature parity with the existing component.

-A core tenet of the app-scanning framework architecture is to simplify the integration process for new plugins by allowing users to integrate new scan engines by minimizing the scope of the scan engine to only scanning and pushing results to an OCI Compliant Registry.
+A core tenet of the app-scanning framework architecture is to simplify integration for new plug-ins by allowing users to integrate new scan engines by minimizing the scope of the scan engine to only scanning and pushing results to an OCI Compliant Registry.

 ## <a id="features"></a>Features

-* Tekton is leveraged as the orchestrator of the scan to align with overall Tanzu Application Platform usage of Tekton for multi-step activities.
+- Tekton is leveraged as the orchestrator of the scan to align with overall Tanzu Application Platform use of Tekton for multi-step activities.
-* New Scans are defined as CRDs that represent specific scanners (e.g. GrypeImageVulnerabilityScan).
-Mapping logic turns the domain-specific spec into a Tekton PipelineRun.
+- New Scans are defined as CRDs that represent specific scanners (e.g. GrypeImageVulnerabilityScan).
+Mapping logic turns the domain-specific specifications into a Tekton PipelineRun.
-* CycloneDX-formatted scan results are pushed to an OCI registry for long-term storage.
+- CycloneDX-formatted scan results are pushed to an OCI registry for long-term storage.

 ## Installing App Scanning in a cluster